 Register a data store

-- You're registering a database, cloud data warehouse, or file share with a federated server.
+- You're registering a database, cloud data warehouse, file share, or NoSQL database with a federated server.

-- You're using ArcGIS Pro 2.5 or later for database or file share data stores or ArcGIS Pro 2.9 or later for cloud data warehouses.
+- You're using ArcGIS Pro 2.5 or later for database or file share data stores, ArcGIS Pro 2.9 or later for cloud data warehouses, and ArcGIS Pro 3.0 or later for NoSQL databases.

 Create a data store item for a data store registered with a federated server